Panos Kouvelis: Early life and education

 Kouvelis was born in Greece.
-After graduating from National Technical University of Athens in 1983, he moved to the United States, where he went on to earn his MBA and MS from the Marshall School of Business at the University of Southern California.
+After graduating from National Technical University of Athens in 1983, he moved to the United States, where he went on to earn an MBA from the Marshall School of Business and an MSISE from the Industrial and Systems Engineering Department of the Viterbi School of Engineering at the University of Southern California (USC).
 In 1988, he earned his PhD from the Management Science and Engineering department at Stanford University.

 Career

 Kouvelis served as an assistant professor at the University of Texas at Austin from 1988 to 1991 and an associate professor at Duke University's Fuqua School of Business from 1992 to 1997.
 He visited Washington University in St. Louis from 1996 to 1997, where he accepted a full professor position in 1997.
 He was installed as the inaugural Emerson Distinguished Professor of Operations and Manufacturing Management in 2000.
 Kouvelis served as the senior associate dean and director of executive programs at the Olin Business School from 2009 to 2013, as well as area chair of the Operations and Manufacturing Management department from 2005 to 2009.
-He has accepted visiting professorships at the WHU-Otto Beisheim School of Management, the University of Chicago, and Hong Kong Polytechnic University.
+He has accepted visiting professorships at the WHU – Otto Beisheim School of Management, the University of Chicago, and Hong Kong Polytechnic University.

-Kouvelis is an editor for the journals Production & Operations Management, Manufacturing and Service Operations Management, and Foundations and Trends in Technology, Information and Operations Management.
+Kouvelis is an editor for the journals Production & Operations Management and Manufacturing and Service Operations Management, and is the editor-in-chief of Foundations and Trends in Technology, Information and Operations Management.
+He has offered editorial services for all top operations research journals, including Operations Research and Management Science.

 The Boeing Center for Supply Chain Innovation

 Kouvelis was a founding co-director of The Boeing Center for Technology, Information, and Manufacturing in 1997.
 He became the director of the center in 2000, and continues to direct it.
-The center was renamed to The Boeing Center for Supply Chain Innovation.
-(BCSCI) in 2016.
+The center was renamed to The Boeing Center for Supply Chain Innovation (BCSCI) in 2016.